oehrasa/Oehrasa-Bookies-Addon/README.md

 - **Book-Import** - Automatically imports text files into signed books
 - **Cart-Placer** - Places any minecarts on any rails in range
 - **Chest-Aura** - High-speed automatic container opener
+- **Chest-Tracker** - Track items in containers
+- **Container-Peek** - Displays the tracked contents from Chest-Tracker when you look at the block
+- **Elytra-Path** - Shows your elytra flight path to destination with smooth movement. better luck next time, Pilots
 - **Item-Despawn** - Highlights items that are about to despawn.
 - **Map-Grid** - Highlights map grid boundaries around the player
 - **Mapart-Namer** - Auto‑names maps based on inventory slot layout
 - **Mob-Owner** - Shows entity owner by saving into cache
 - **Platform** - Build a platform at a given y-level once in range
 - **Press-Frame** - Flatten any nearby item frame because You're an Elite Rank
+- **Portal-Cave** - Scans for the shapes of broken/removed Nether Portals within the cave air blocks found in caves and underground structures in 1.13+ chunks
 - **SBB-Restock** - Automatically restocks shulkers and books in your hotbar when used
 - **Sculk-Range** - Shows the detection range of calibrated sculk sensors.
 - **Throw-Shulkers** - Automatically throws shulker boxes based on their contents